Questions About Personal Injuries in Hampton, Norfolk, Portsmouth and Newport News

 Contact us for a consultation

 Personal injury law can be confusing.
-To speak with an experienced Hampton accident lawyer at the law firm of Thomas L. Hunter, P.C. about your personal injury matter, contact us online or call one of our four convenient offices —
+To speak with an experienced Hampton accident lawyer at Hunter Law Firm about your personal injury matter, contact us online or call one of our four convenient offices —

 According to the statute of limitations, you have two years from the time of your injury to file a lawsuit in Virginia.
 After this time expires, you are barred from taking legal action.
 As a result, it is in your best interests to contact a lawyer immediately after suffering any kind of personal injury.